lojikil/carML/README.md

 Remember, while the language is meant to be understood quickly, it's not meant to be a replacement for everything, Like Logo, I'll probably eventually add something to "preprocess" source code and have operators (or simply make an `expr` form to handle it).

+_Note_: I've been working on various ML-dialects for several years, and carML is the one I've decided to run with.
+Interestingly, [Tulip](http://tuliplang.org/) is also the product of several years of tinkering, and has a very similar syntax.
+It might be interesting to combine the two (or use carML for the base instead of C), but it's exciting to me that there is movement in the ML space again, esp. considering that both languages are _not_ derived from existing ML dialects.
+[Yeti](https://mth.github.io/yeti/) is no longer alone!

 # Semantics

 - typical ML/PowerLogo/Lisp semantics.